hayoola/try-run-showcase/README.md

 ## Spec via test

 In the project directory, you can run `npm test` to fire the `tryRun` unit tests.
+(You man need to do a `npm test a` to force running all tests, since Jest by default run tests that has been written after the last commit)
-Those tests are in the `src/try-run.test.js` directory, which is the best place to learn about its different use cases.
+Unit tests are in the `src/try-run.test.js` file, which is the best place to learn about different use cases of the `tryRun` function.